Keyruu/oblivion/content/MacOS/Raycast.md

 ---
-title: How I use Raycast to boost my productivity
+title: Have everything at your fingertips with Raycast
 description: Raycast is an awesome Spotlight replacement and I couldn't work without it.
 Calendar Events, App switching, Window Management, Extensions and much more.
 tags:
   - productivity
   - macos
   - raycast
   - blog
 draft:
-ogImage: raycast-og.png
 ---
 When I switched to MacOS it really was something different.
 Coming from Windows I didn't feel at home but I was open to adjust my workflow to fit MacOS best.